afirahzahid/XGBoost-FraudDetection-App-Streamlit/README.md

 Input transaction details via the app’s sidebar (e.g., transaction type, amount, balances) and click "Predict" to determine if the transaction is fraudulent.

 ### Batch Prediction
 Upload a CSV file containing transaction records.
-The app will process the data and provide predictions for each transaction.
+The app will process the data and provide the model evaluation.